zephyrol/JumperBall/README.md

 - Run Cmake-gui once, select the repo root as a source directory, `REPO_DIR/build/` as the build directory.
 - Configure
-- Select the Xcode or Unix Makesfiles generator
+- Select the Xcode or Unix Makefiles generator
 - Generate

 If you use **Xcode**: